 Set up Custom Domain Zone

-Now, this part got tricky, setting up the Custom Domain Zone.
-Here I wanted to attach my AWS registered domain thomasott.io to this static IP.
+Now this part got tricky, setting up the Custom Domain Zone.
+Here I wanted to attached my AWS registered domain

 In order to do that I needed to make sure that the DNS servers that this instance requires are the same DNS servers set up in my Route 53 Hosted Zone.